Submissions

 Provide the numerical data on which graphs, scattergrams, or histograms are based when submitting them.

-If a figure has been published elsewhere, it is important to acknowledge the original source and obtain written permission from the copyright holder for reproduction.
+If a figure has been published elsewhere, it is important to acknowledge the source and obtain written permission from the copyright holder for reproduction.
 This information should be included in the legend for such figures.

 The Journal reserves the right to crop, rotate, reduce, or enlarge the photographs to an acceptable size.